LEISURE, RECREATION AND CULTURE

 Be sure to look for Trillium, the delicate wildflower, in spring.
 Manistee is the name of a Chippewa Indian God and means “Spirit of the Woods.”
 Explore Nordhouse Dunes and the Lake Michigan Recreation Area north of Ludington just outside the county line on W. Forest Trail Road for additional Lake Michigan shoreline.

-People who say there is nothing to do outside, simply aren’t looking.
-This area is packed with some amazing outdoor activities and my personal favorite is the Ludington State Park.
-The area is a 365 day State Park with so much to do and see.
+People who say there is nothing to do outside simply aren’t looking.
+This area is packed with some amazing outdoor activities, and one favorite place is the Ludington State Park.
+The area is a 365-day State Park with so much to do and see.
 Watersports, peaceful nature walks, relaxing trips to the beach or socializing with friends on the cross country ski trails are all available in their respective seasons.
 Hiking the shore ice is also a unique thing to do in the dead of winter when you just need to stretch your legs.

 If winter invigorates you and makes you feel like a kid again, you have lots of company here.
 Hike or fat bike along the Lake Michigan shoreline, and be sure to bring your camera for photos that look like a scene from an Antarctic research documentary.